Gen Z and homebuying: 2023 housing market trends and data

 2. Consider your debt load

-If you have student loan debt, you might be hesitant to take on more with a mortgage.
-Tackling that first might in fact be the better course.
+If you have heavy debt from student loans, you might be hesitant to take on more with a mortgage.
+Tackling the educational obligations first might in fact be the better course.

-“You may be better off spending a few years knocking out some of that student debt,” says McBride.
+“You may be better off spending a few years knocking out some of that student debt,” says Greg McBride, chief financial analyst at Bankrate.
 “With federal loans at zero percent, now is a great time to make a lot of headway against the balance.
 At the same time, you can invest in your career mobility and work to build up your savings.
 That way, when you do decide to buy a home, you can afford one that you plan to be in for a while.”

 3. Get clear on your goals

 A home is a major investment, so think carefully about where you want to live and what type of property you want before you buy — and be prepared to stay there for some time.
-If you didn’t make enough of a down payment to start and haven’t built much equity through appreciation, it’ll be harder to pay the closing costs to sell.
+If you didn’t make enough of a down payment to start and haven’t built much equity through appreciation, it’ll be harder to “break even” on your sale, and even to pay the closing costs.

 “If you’re not planning to be there for at least five years, there is no guarantee that you will come out ahead,” says McBride.
 “It’s important to remember that buying a home is a long-term proposition.”